Film, Television and Media Internships in Los Angeles

 Q: What are the working hours?

 A: Interns are expected to work full-time during the dates of the internship.
 Hours may vary by employer.
 Interns are required to work the entire duration of the internship with any days off approved in advance by a supervisor.
 Some internships might be more structured 9am-5pm schedules while others may allow student to work remotely for part of the summer or require off-hours depending on the type of work.
+Many film/TV internships are fewer than 5 days a week for a longer period of time.

 Q: What if I am graduating before the summer internship?